RVCC-IDMX/unit-tests-statements-template/README.md

 The above npm command is equivalent to:

-`npx jest stmnts-01.test.js`
+`npx jest --coverage --verbose tests/stmnts-01.test.js `

-or inside the package.json it would be the same as:

-`"test": "jest stmnts-01.test.js"`

-Since we have a number files that need individual editing, we want to run individual testing on each one of them as well.
+Since we have a number files that need individual editing, we want to run individual testing sequentially on each one of them as well.

 ---